Education co-sponsor: McCoy College of Business Administration at Texas State University

 San Marcos, TX 78666

-The Embassy Suites Hotel and Conference Center is the host hotel.
-Call (512) 392-6450 for hotel reservations.
-Ask for the “Texas Association of Counties” room block to receive the conference rate.
+Embassy Suites Hotel and Conference Center is the host hotel.
+Call Central Reservations at (512) 392‑6450 for hotel reservations.
+Ask for the "Texas Association of Counties" room block to receive the conference rate.
 Or click here to reserve your room online.
-Enter the code “CESTAC” to receive the group rate.
+Enter the code "TAC" to receive the group rate.

-The conference rate is $120 single/$139 double, plus tax.
-Hotel reservations must be secured by Saturday, Feb.
-5. After then, all rooms are subject to availability and a price increase.
+The conference rate is $125 single/$149 double, plus tax.
+Hotel reservations must be secured by Saturday, Jan.
+28. After that date, all rooms are subject to availability and a price increase.

-Any reservation not cancelled 72 hours prior to arrival will be subject to a one-night-room-and-tax cancellation fee.
+Any reservation not canceled 72 hours prior to arrival will be subject to one night room and tax cancellation fee.